NSW Work Injury Claim

 Payout and WPI questions

-• There is no fixed psychological injury payout figure because entitlement depends on accepted injury, weekly payments, treatment, WPI, and any damages pathway.
+• There is no fixed psychological injury payout figure because entitlement depends on accepted injury, weekly payments, treatment, whole person impairment (WPI), and any damages pathway.
+Online averages are usually unreliable without claim facts.

 Common questions